johnbintz/jasmine-headless-webkit/index.md

 ## Qt 4.7.X

-The gem is compiled using **qt4-qmake** and you will need Qt 4.7.x or greater.
+The gem is compiled using `qt4-qmake` and you will need Qt 4.7.x or greater.
 The version you have installed should be detected correctly, and the appropriate message for installing Qt should be given if it's wrong.
 If it's not, please file a new issue!

 ### Manually checking the Qt version

-Test that qt4-qmake it is installed and verify your version.
+Test that `qt4-qmake` it is installed and verify your version.
      qmake --version

 If you have the Qt 4.7.x or greater, you are ready to install jasmine-headless-webkit.
      QMake version 2.01a
      Using Qt version 4.7.2 in /usr/lib

-If you receive a different message, you can install qt4-qmake using one of the following commands as root:
+If you receive a different message, you can install `qt4-qmake` using one of the following commands as root:

 ### Ubuntu 11.04

 {% highlight bash %}
-sudo apt-get install libqt4-dev sudo apt-get install qt4-qmake
+sudo apt-get install libqt4-dev sudo apt-get install qt4-qmake sudo update-alternatives --config qmake # and select Qt 4's qmake
 {% endhighlight %}

 ### Ubuntu 9.10